TomasHubelbauer/albert/readme.md

 Also maybe consider whether just simple overlap is enough to associate texts to an image in all/most cases.
 Text pattern matching could do the rest of the job after.

+### Display a locator glow around an image / a text on hover in the tool UI

+Help locate the canvas elements by hovering them when the user hovers their mouse cursor over their corresponding UI toggles.

+### Add a checkbox for only displaying images not covered by other images

+This should help us isolate only foreground images, but it will need a threshold setting so that decorative junk doesn't remove product shot.